jaberg/skdata/index.markdown

 ---

 **wran·gle**
-: (v.) round up, herd, or take charge of (e.g. livestock or just-downloaded data sets)
+: (v.) round up, herd, or take charge of (e.g. livestock, cats, or just-downloaded data sets!)

-**_skdata_** is a Python library of standard data sets for machine learning experiments.
+**_skdata_** is a library of data sets for machine learning experiments, with modules that
-The modules of `skdata`
 1. **download** data sets,
 2. **load** them as directly as possible as Python data structures, and
 3. **provide protocols** for machine learning tasks via convenient views.

-Here's a [list of data sets](https://github.com/jaberg/skdata/wiki/Data-Set-Modules) that skdata provides.
+What data sets does it provide?
+[Browse the list of data sets](https://github.com/jaberg/skdata/wiki/Data-Set-Modules).

 ## Gist